cypherium/ContractExample/README.md

  var accPasswd = "1";
  ```

-After the Prepare is completed, open the `index.html` with google chrome browser,as shown below:
+After the Prepare is completed, open the `index.html` deploy tool with google chrome browser,as shown below:

 ![](./smart_contract_tuto2.png)

-Copy the results of file2str HelloWorld.class to the text box under the Java contract bytecode.
+The Java contract bytecode is auto fill int blank.
 Clicking the [Deploy] button will prompt whether the execution is successful, as shown below:

 ![](./smart_contract_tuto3.jpeg)